 The Magnuson-Stevens Act Ensures Healthy Oceans, Productive Fisheries & Thriving Coastal Economies

-The Network does not support H.R.
+The Network continues to oppose H.R.
 200: it is the wrong foundation for reauthorizing the Magnuson-Stevens Act.

 - Represents a significant step backward by promoting greater uncertainty in the future management of our fisheries.